hiben/QuickGet/README.md

 Quick Getting of Files

-Small application that serves a single file over HTTP and creates a QR code to scan.
+Small application that serves a single file over HTTP and creates a QR code to scan the resulting URL for download.

-Made to quickly transfer files to Smartphones in the same network.
+Made to quickly transfer files to Smartphones in the same network without having to type in the URL manually.

 ## Running